Elevator and Escalator Accidents Lawyer in New York

 - Category 5.
 Except as otherwise provided by the commissioner, within five (5) years from the month of issuance of a final certificate for a new elevator or within five (5) years from the month of the most recent category 5 periodic inspection and test performed on an existing elevator.

 These documents must now also be obtained.
-For a copy of the rules click here.
+Read the Notice of Adoption of Rule.

 Some of the types of elevator accident cases we have handled for our clients involve: